dwhiffing/fury/content/aar/nf/nf35_aj/body.md

 and somehow get my short-ranged F-16's into the fight without losing them all.
 At first it seems like the Mig-31s are on a high-speed southern dash to nowhere, before I realize they're pointing right at my NATO AWACS.
-Flee AWACS, flee\!
+Flee AWACS, flee!
 Intervening fighters manage to get those Mig-31s, and I manage to destroy an incoming Mig-29 raid, after which I try to pull back and disengage while dealing with the remaining Su-27s and Mig-31s.
 The enemy is far enough south that they're in SAM range